-Biidaaban Academic Support (BAS) is a tutoring program for Indigenous youth with a focus on mathematics and literacy.
-Nipissing University student volunteers offer one-on-one support during school hours in local schools.
+Biidaaban Academic Support (BAS) is a tutoring program for Indigenous youth in grades 3 to 8, with a focus on mathematics and literacy.
+Nipissing University student volunteers offer one-on-one support online or in person for youth in local schools.

 Schedules are adapted to student needs and tutor availability.

 Nipissing Parry Sound Catholic District School Board

 Open to all Nipissing University students.
 On average, students tutor for 1-3 hours per week throughout the school year.
 The Office of Indigenous Initiatives offers free professional development and cultural safety training for interested tutors.
 Tutoring is offered online or in person and takes place November 2021 to March 2022.
 Schedules are flexible and vary based on student availability.

 Register as a tutor

 Contact Carrie Demers, Student Placement Coordinator in the Office of Indigenous Initiatives, at email@example.com.

 - Provide a copy of a valid Police Vulnerable Sector Check (PVSC)